 If your hip pain occurs following a new activity, but you can go about your day, implementing the RICE method after working out may help to alleviate your hip pain symptoms.
 The RICE method includes rest, ice, compression, and elevation.
 With this method as well as a few weeks, your body will adjust to your new workout regime, and your hip pain should decrease.

 However, if your hip pain does not decrease, seeking care from a medical professional may be necessary.
 A medical professional can address the symptoms and create a course of action and possibly even recommend physical therapy.

 Approach To Treatment

-Most hip pain is located in the groin area but a patient may also experience pain in the lateral hip or posterior hip.
-In addition, there are other areas of the hip and pelvis that may also be affected such as the lumbar spine or sacrum.
-Treating this type of pain with physical therapy is an excellent first-line treatment for many hip, pelvis and lumbosacral malalignment or weakness.
+Most hip pain is located in the groin area, but a patient may also experience pain in the lateral hip or posterior hip.
+Also, there are other areas of the hip and pelvis that may also be affected, such as the lumbar spine or sacrum.
+Treating this type of pain with physical therapy is an excellent first-line treatment for many hips, pelvis, and lumbosacral malalignment or weakness.

 If symptoms continue to cause you discomfort, seeking care from a hip specialist may be needed.
 An X-ray, CT scan or MRI may be ordered to determine the cause of your pain.
 After assessing the pain and analyzing the scans, treatment in forms of physical therapy or injections may be recommended.
 Our Atlanta chiropractors may also be able to provide hip pain relief by performing adjustments that correct various misalignments.

-If the above treatments do not prove to be effective and structural problems are present, surgical options may be discussed.
+If the above treatments do not prove to be practical, and structural problems are present, surgical options may be discussed.